 Found in southern Meghalaya, living root bridges are made by the Khasi and Jaintia people, from the roots of banyan trees

-Get live Share Market updates and latest India News and business news on Financial Express.
-Download Financial Express App for latest business news.
+Get Live Share Market updates, Stock Market Quotes, and the latest India News and business news on Financial Express.
+Download the Financial Express App for the latest finance news. .